microsoft/cordova-plugin-code-push/README.md

 # cordova-plugin-code-push

-This plugin provides easy integration with the Code Push service, allowing you to easily update your Cordova application.
+This plugin provides integration with the CodePush service, allowing you to easily update your Cordova application.

 Access to the plugin is through the ```window.codePush``` object.
 The object is available after the ```deviceready``` event.